 Certain people are at increased risk of iron deficiency, including:

-- Women using an IUD (because they generally have heavier periods)
+- women using an IUD (because they generally have heavier periods), pregnant or breastfeeding women

 - Aboriginal Australians